tkodimac/water_product_review/README.md

 1. Clone the repository.
 2. Install dependencies using `pip install -r requirements.txt`.
-3. Set up the SQLite database by running the migration scripts.
+3. Set up the ProgreSQL database by running the migration scripts.
-4. Start the Flask server with `python app.py`.
+4. Start the Flask server with `python run.py`.
 5. Access the site locally via `http://localhost:5000`.

 ## Credits